 A dog may begin earning points toward their ACE certificate as soon as they have completed the Elite certification requirements for any class in the ACE program, without first having completed the requirements for all three classes.
 If a dog has completed the requirements for their Elite Agility Certificate ACE, then any subsequent qualifying rounds would be accumulated towards the requirements for their ACE title.
-That same dog may not have completed all the requirements for their Elite Jumpers Certificate or their Elite Gamblers Certificate before accumulating ACE points for their qualifying rounds in the Regular Class (Elite level).
+That same dog may not have completed all the requirements for their Elite Gamblers Certificate before accumulating ACE points for their qualifying rounds in the Regular Class (Elite level).